-SMN1.

-c.)
-Critical DNA from exon 7 of SMN1 not detected, could indicate Spinal a.)
+a.)
 Normal DNA from exon 7 of SMN1 detected b.)
-Inconclusive Insufficient DNA in the specimen to measure DNA from exon 7 of c.)
-Critical DNA from exon 7 of SMN1 not detected, could indicate Spinal
+Inconclusive Insufficient DNA in the specimen to measure DNA from exon 7 of SMN1. c.)
+Critical DNA from exon 7 of SMN1 not detected, could indicate Spinal Muscular Atrophy 2.) $\geq$ 7 days old a.)
+Normal DNA from exon 7 of SMN1 detected b.)
+Inconclusive Insufficient DNA in the specimen to measure DNA from exon 7 of SMN1. c.)
+Critical DNA from exon 7 of SMN1 not detected, could indicate Spinal Muscular Atrophy a.)
+Normal Greater than the cutoff b.)
+Abnormal Less than the cutoff

-Muscular Atrophy